-- When a patient suffers harm, with harm being defined as an outcome that negatively affects the patient’s health and/or quality of life, the responsible physician must ensure that the patient receives disclosure of that information.
+- When a patient suffers harm, with harm being defined as an outcome that negatively affects the patient’s health and/or quality of life, the responsible regulated member must ensure that the patient receives disclosure of that information.

-- If the physician is the only healthcare professional treating the patient, then it is the physician’s responsibility to disclose that information to the patient.
+- If the regulated member is the only healthcare professional treating the patient, then it is the regulated member’s responsibility to disclose that information to the patient.

-- In a team setting, the physician must cooperate with other members of the team (in the hospital setting this will also include the administration) to identify the most suitable person(s) to disclose that informa tion to the patient.
+- In a team setting, the regulated member must cooperate with other members of the team (in the hospital setting this will also include the administration) to identify the most suitable person(s) to disclose that information to the patient.

 - In all settings, disclosure of harm is to be considered part of a process that will also address the patient’s immediate and future medical needs, the investigation (if required) of the circumstances that led to the patient suffering harm, and necessary steps to prevent recurrence of the harm if an untoward and avoidable event occurred.

-- A physician must determine a patient’s capacity to give consent in accordance with the CPSA standard of practice Assessing the Mental Capacity of a Patient.
-Disclosure must occur whether the harm is a result of progression of disease, a complication of care or an adverse event and whether the harm was preventable.
+- Disclosure must occur whether the harm is a result of progression of disease, a complication of care or an adverse event and whether the harm was preventable.